vasilionjea/grunt-js-patterns/README.md

 Now a `dist/` directory should appear in the same folder and should include the distribution ready CSS and JavaScript files.

+**Note:** it's assumed that you have already installed NodeJS, NPM, and the Grunt CLI.